 You may be asking yourself whether or not you can sell the house before probate is granted.

 No, you cannot.
 You must wait for the Probate to be granted, so apply early.
-Probate can sometimes take three to six months; however, you can show the house during this time.
+Probate can sometimes take three to six months; however, you can still conduct viewings of the property during this time.